 Overthinking Soldier of Fortune: A Naive Game from a More Innocent Time

-Released in 2000, Soldier of Fortune is one of the shooter gems of the nineties.
-Made by Raven Software, it is one of the early “realistic” shooters (brown and spectacularly violent), distinguished by its use of the GHOUL engine.
-You can look for more technical descriptions, but the gist of it is that you can murder people in awesomely graphic ways, from opened craniums to liberated colons and detached limbs.
+Raven Software’s 2000 release, Soldier of Fortune, is one of the shooter gems of the nineties and one of the early “realistic” shooters (i.e. brown and spectacularly violent).
+Its distinguishing gimmick is the use of the GHOUL engine: You can murder people in awesomely graphic ways, from opened craniums to liberated colons and detached limbs.

-Past all of its gory glory is a solid story that is a perfect example of what I like to call the naive period of gaming: Where the solution to every world problem is just killing enough people, and every problem is composed of clearly defined good and bad guys.
+Past all of its gory glory is a solid story that is a perfect example of what I like to call the naive period of gaming: Where the solution to every world problem is killing enough people, and every problem consists of good guys (the killers) and bad guys (the killed).

-Which shouldn’t surprise anyone, as the game’s story came last and was aided by a spy fiction writer and real-life John Mullins, a military consultant.
+This shouldn’t surprise anyone: The game’s story came last, written with the aid of a spy fiction writer and a military consultant.
+The consultant, John Mullins, became the game’s protagonist, in fact.
 Gamasutra posted a great post mortem shortly after the game’s release, which covers this and other interesting bits.

-Soldier of Fortune espouses that old brand of naive thinking characteristic of the pre-2001 world, where the world could be divided into good and bad factions, conveniently overlapping with the United States’ sympathies and alliances.
+Soldier of Fortune espouses that old brand of naive thinking characteristic of the pre-2001 world, where the world could be divided into the good and the bad, conveniently overlapping with the United States’ sympathies and alliances.

-Surprisingly, the hero of the story, the gun-toting, limb-separating, brain-splattering unflappable John Mullins is not a United States Special Forces operator, but a mercenary working for the United Nations’ black ops division, The Shop.
+The one wrinkle in the game’s setting is that the the gun-toting, limb-separating, brain-splattering John Mullins is not a United States Special Forces operator, but a mercenary working for the United Nations’ black ops division, The Shop.
 Their checks never bounce, the intro helpfully points out, and the brutality serves a higher cause.

 Mullins prances across the world violently dismembering people in Uganda, Kosovo, Russia, Iraq, Sudan, Japan, Germany, and of course, the old United States of America, pursuing rogue nuclear weapons and slowly uncovering an overarching sinister plot bent on dismantling the global order.

 As befitting a naive vision of world politics, Mullins saves the world by violently murdering everyone in his way, with the mountains of corpses serving as a bulwark against evildoers: Rogue Russian soldiers, Sudanese warlords, warring Serb factions, and Iraqi generals building weapons of mass destruction.
-Oh, there’s also Yakuza and ninjas in there, alongside about just every pulp fiction stereotype you could cram in it.
+Oh, there’s also Yakuza and ninjas in there, to round out its collection of Clancyesque pulp fiction stereotypes.

 On this note: Iraqi WMD development was a stock trope of the nineties, normalizing the idea and helping pave the way for the 2003 invasion of Iraq that destabilized the region, led to over 300 000 deaths in Iraq alone, rise of ISIL, with no end in sight.
 As it turned out, Iraq did not even have any WMDs in the first place.